 - 2.1.
 The Trustee's policy is to set the overall investment target and then monitor the performance of their managers against that target.
-In doing so, the Trustee considers the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role.
-The Trustee will also consult the Employer before amending the investment strategy. - 2.2.
+In doing so, the Trustee considers the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2.
 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
 The Scheme's investment managers are detailed in Appendix 1 to this Statement.
 The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
 The Trustee reviews the appropriateness of the Scheme's investment strategy on an ongoing basis.
 This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
-The Trustee will also consult Prospect before amending the investment strategy. - 2.4.
+The Trustee will also consult the Employer before amending the investment strategy. - 2.4.
 The division of responsibilities and the decision-making structure is set out in Appendix 2.